Alagris/Pipeline/README.md

         }
     }

-Then you create testing pipeline:
+Then you create teString pipeline:

     BlueprintLoader loader = new BlueprintLoader("your.package.with.pipe.classes");